 Acceptance of Employment.

-An attorney who represents a debtor in connection with the filing of a case under the Bankruptcy Code has the duty to render complete and competent services.
+An attorney who represents a debtor in connection with the filing of a bankruptcy case has the duty to render complete and competent services.
 See, e.g., Vt.
 LBR 2016-1(h).

 Attorney’s Duty to Retain Certain Originals of Electronically Filed Documents.

-The debtor’s attorney must retain paper originals of all documents which (1) have signatures and (2) were filed electronically, for 5 years from the date of the filing of the document.
-The filer may be required to provide the original documents to the Court upon the Court’s request, and to other courts upon appropriate orders or subpoena.
+The debtor’s attorney must retain paper originals of all signed and electronically filed documents for five years from the date of filing.
+If the document was signed via a digital signature software product (see Vt.
+LBR 9011-4(c)), the “paper originals” the attorney must retain include (1) a paper copy of the filing and (2) proof the client executed the digital signature (e.g., DocuSign certificate of completion).
+The filer may be required to provide the paper originals to the Court upon the Court’s request, and to other parties upon appropriate orders or subpoena.

 Vt.
 LBR 9011-2.
 Pro Se Parties – Requirements, Retention of Documents, Use of CM/ECF.